acoppes/acoppes/site/_posts/2023-07-13-design-decisions-when-building-games-using-ecs.markdown

 My experience with ECS goes back to 2010 when we started making games at Gemserk with [@rgarat](https://twitter.com/rgarat), we used [Artemis](http://entity-systems.wikidot.com/artemis-entity-system-framework) at that time for our games and even to make the port of Clash of the Olympians for mobile devices.
 Over the years I used different ECS solutions and even developed my own for [Iron Marines Invasion](https://www.ironmarinesinvasion.com/).
 For my current games I use the Community maintained fork of [LeoECS](https://github.com/LeoECSCommunity).

-_Note: For IMI I first tried used Unity ECS but it wasn’t ready at that time._
+_Note: For Iron Marines Invasion I first tried used Unity ECS but it wasn’t ready at that time._

 I assume you already know about ECS but here is a great [source of information](https://github.com/SanderMertens/ecs-faq) as introduction.
 If you come from an OOP background you have to [change your mindset](https://github.com/SanderMertens/ecs-faq#how-is-ecs-different-from-oop) to maximize the value of using ECS.
 I also recommend this GDC talk about [Overwatch's ECS](https://youtu.be/zrIY0eIyqmI).